Practical and up-to-date nutrition information by a certified nutritionist.The premier source for the science of food and nutrition.

 Fresh pomegranates, also known as "Chinese apples" sparkle in winter and holiday meals adding brilliant color, flavor and texture to dishes ranging from appetizers to desserts.
 The ruby colored fruit we refer to as seeds are called arils.
 Use the arils as a garnish or add to tossed salads.
 Each aril is a delicious sac of juice that surrounds a seed.
 Pomegranates can contain 840 arils that are compartmentalized between shiny, tough membranes.
 The arils range from pink to dark red.
 Whether you swallow the seeds or spit them out is a matter of personal preference.
 Keep in mind that the seeds add fiber; researchers suggest that the crunchy seeds help flush fats and cholesterol from the digestive tract.

 The edible fruit from one medium pomegranate (5 ounces) contains 104 calories, 1.5 g protein, 26.4 g carbohydrates, 9 mg vitamin C and 399 mg potassium.
+One medium pomegranate weighs about 9 ounces and yields about 5 ounces of fruit (3/4 cup) and 4 ounces (1/2 cup) of juice.

 WHOLE pomegranates keep well at room temperature for several days, away from sunlight; up to 3 months refrigerated in plastic bags.